adrnabrm/cecs-427-final-project/README.md

 - Plot a small subgraph (≈200–500 nodes) per language.
 - Color by detected community.
 - Optionally visualize bridges or central nodes.

+once we get all these stats we can go further by having chat analyze them to see what it finds chats pretty good at summarizing data